christofur/cat/README.md

 }
 ```

-Pop the Cat DLLs in a folder, then run the Cat engine on the folder
+Pop the Cat DLL(s) in a folder, then run the Cat engine on the folder

 ```
 var cats = new CatCollection(@"path\to\my\cats");